 Health resources are limited and the needs of all individuals cannot be met at all times, but these requirements do not reduce the need to seek the best possible care for Australians with chronic kidney disease.

-Your National Consumer Council coordinated a nationwide consultative process, inviting comments from our consumers and renal medical practitioners, via their state Consumer Participation Councils and noted international examples of Patient Charters.
+Our Patient Charter was coordinated through our Consumer Advocates nationally via an extensive consultative process, inviting comments from our consumers, renal medical practitioners and allied healthcare staff and noted international examples of Patient Charters.
 Points addressed in this Charter represent a truly national framework that will guide the representative work of Kidney Health Australia on behalf of those affected by CKD.

 Kidney Health Australia extends the challenge to all Australians, whether in health administration, clinical medicine or everyday life, to act on these recommendations in order to optimize care for their fellow citizens.
 These principles express concerns of individuals who live with the daily reality of renal replacement therapy and sets out their expectations for services and procedures to benefit those with this increasingly widespread condition.

 There are three simple tests for kidney disease.
 These include a blood pressure, urine protein, and a blood test for kidney function (eGFR).
 These tests should be performed every year for people in high risk groups.

 Kidney disease progression can be slowed with medicines that protect your kidneys.
 Your GP can prescribe these medicines and they are available through your community pharmacy.
 Aim to keep your blood pressure around 120/80.
 Lead a healthy lifestyle, be active for more than 30 minutes most days, have a healthy diet, become a non smoker.
 If you have diabetes make sure you actively manage your blood glucose.
 Normal glucose levels are 4-6mmol/L before meals and 4-8mmol/L two-hours after meals.

 3. Informed choice and discussion of treatment options